TheVBProgrammer/post_blog/README.md

-Thank you for taking the time and showing interest in our company.

-We'd greatly appreciate it if you could take our hands-on exam so we can better assess your skill level.

 Overview
 You are tasked with creating a simple web application that allows users to view, create, update, and delete posts.
 This application will consist of a backend built with Node.js and a frontend developed with Vue.js.